edubart/nelua-lang/docs/pages/libraries.md

 ```

 Copies `n` bytes from memory pointed by `src` into memory pointed by `dest`.
+If `n` is zero, then nothing is done.

 The memory region may not overlap, use `memory.move` in that case.